craftingcity/The-Known-World/Prenotes Sep 13 25.md

 	- [[Harvord Trading Company]] is, as always, trying to take a share it doesn't deserve.

 ##### The Utility Recruitment of Grovetenders
 - SEASEC is a powerful fighting force, but getting a specialized science division would be very nice for long-term prosperity.
-So far, [[Grovetenders]] are the only ones who have show interest, likely due to their locational proximity to the [[Dampguard]].
+So far, [[Grovetenders]] are the only ones who have shown interest, likely due to their locational proximity to the [[Dampguard]].

 #### The Dragon
 ##### The Dragons have Come!